UniStudents/Saffron/docs/source_files/source_file.md

 ### `axios`
 Axios' configuration that will be applied to the requests made by saffron.
+The method of the requests is by default `GET`, but it can be overridden here.

 This option will override the configuration option [`requests.axios`](../configuration#requestsaxios).